Mechsoft-Limited/iniswap-document/get-started/connection-guide.md

 {% tab title="MetaMask" %}
 ![](<../.gitbook/assets/image (33) (3) (4) (5) (1).png>)

-To connect MetaMask to iniswap follow the steps below.
+To connect MetaMask to Iniswap follow the steps below.

 ### Android and iOS